A practical guide on how to train a Zendesk AI agent in 6 steps

 Expert Verified

 This guide will walk you through a simple, 6-step process for training a Zendesk AI agent.
 We’ll cover everything from consolidating your knowledge to testing and going live, giving you a clear roadmap.
-We’ll also show you how modern tools can help you skip the complicated parts and launch a genuinely helpful AI agent in minutes, not months.
+We’ll also show how complementary tools can help you enhance your setup and launch a genuinely helpful AI agent that integrates seamlessly with your existing workflow in 2026.

 What you'll need before you begin

-Before we jump into the steps, let’s get our ducks in a row.
-A successful AI agent, whether you’re using Zendesk’s tools or another platform, needs a few things in place first.
+Before we jump into the steps, let's get our ducks in a row.
+A successful AI agent, whether you’re using Zendesk’s tools or another integrated platform, benefits from a few core elements.

-• A defined knowledge base: This is the brain of your AI.
-It could be your Zendesk Help Center, but it’s even better if you can pull from other places like internal wikis, Google Docs, or even past ticket data.
+A defined knowledge base: This is the brain of your AI.
+Your Zendesk Help Center is an excellent foundation, and you can further enrich it by pulling from other places like internal wikis, Google Docs, or past ticket data.

-• Clear goals for automation: Figure out what you want to accomplish.
-Are you trying to deflect simple, repetitive questions?
-Or handle multi-step tasks like order lookups?
-A good starting point is to focus on automating answers to your top five most common questions.
+Clear goals for automation: Figure out what you want to accomplish.
+Are you looking to provide instant answers to repetitive questions?
+Or perhaps manage common tasks like order lookups?
+A smart starting point is focusing on your top five most common inquiries.

 How to train a Zendesk AI agent in 6 steps